 If you’re lucky enough to overcome all of these hurdles, you’ll still have the luck of the draw on whether you’ll get ripped off.
 Just be sharp enough to demand the meter before you begin.

-Despite the bus being the slowest and most underused form of transport, its the only public transport that runs throughout the night and the early hours of the morning.
+Despite the bus being the slowest and most underused form of transport, it’s the only public transport that runs throughout the night and the early hours of the morning.
 Don’t disregard it too soon.
-At 3am when you and every single other club goer is trying to grab a taxi, it becomes a lifesaver.
+At 3 am when you and every single other clubgoer are trying to grab a taxi, it becomes a lifesaver.
 It also has the added benefit of being one form of travel you’re able to pay with the multi-purpose travel card.

 Easily the cheapest, fastest and most efficient form of transport within Beijing and any other city.
-The extensive spider-web of subway systems are unbelievably reliable.
-Trains run 5 minutes away from each other at the most, and able to take you to any point from A to B in the city (with a couple of transfers of course).
-As initially daunting as trying to decipher the criss-cross of 17 potential lines may seem, the display of efficient signs and a bit of familiarity soon makes the whole process a breeze and blessing having a subway.
-Costing anywhere between 3-9 RMB (around 30p to £1) per journey, its easily the cheapest option.
+The extensive spiderweb of subway systems is unbelievably reliable.
+Trains run 5 minutes away from each other at the most and are able to take you to any point from A to B in the city (with a couple of transfers of course).
+As initially daunting as trying to decipher the crisscross of 17 potential lines may seem, the display of efficient signs and a bit of familiarity soon makes the whole process a breeze and a blessing of having a subway.
+Costing anywhere between 3-9 RMB (around 30p to £1) per journey, it’s easily the cheapest option.

 The only negatives will come in the popularity of this transport.
 Being the popular choice with locals across all social classes, at times the subways can become less than comfortable.
-Particularly when you’re pressed up-close and personal with Beijing citizens.
-Equally irritating is the hordes of locals who will block off advancing crowds of subway goers.
-Mainly by walking at a snails pace with their head buried within their phone, with total disregard for other passengers.
-The transport is also on a time limit, from 5am to around 11:15pm.
+Particularly when you’re pressed up close and personal with Beijing citizens.
+Equally irritating are the hordes of locals who will block off advancing crowds of subway goers.
+Mainly by walking at a snail’s pace with their head buried in their phone, with total disregard for other passengers.
+The transport is also on a time limit, from 5 am to around 11:15 pm.

 Very much the modern option, I give you Chinese Uber.
 Very much like its Western equivalent, it’s a more efficient and reliable form of taxi.
-As the Chinese have developed the smartphone as an extension of themselves to this point, its no surprise its a popular choice.
-A driver one be quickly ordered (or booked) at any time, any location, and soon enough he’ll come to pick you up.
+As the Chinese have developed the smartphone as an extension of themselves to this point, it’s no surprise it’s a popular choice.
+A driver is quickly ordered (or booked) at any time, any location, and soon enough he’ll come to pick you up.

 As is expected with an enormous city, there is a vast supply of accommodation available.
 There are over 400 individual hotels throughout the city, without to mention the alternative options.
-Beijing provides everything from the luxury 5-star hotels to budget hostels and everything in-between.
+Beijing provides everything from luxury 5-star hotels to budget hostels and everything in between.

 The map below shows all hostel options according to Hostel World.
-As the map shows, most options will be secluded found in Dongcheng District, mostly around the high-end party central of Sanlitun.
-Otherwise they are bunched together in the Southern district of Fengtai.
+As the map shows, most options will be secludedly found in Dongcheng District, mostly around the high-end party central of Sanlitun.
+Otherwise, they are bunched together in the Southern District of Fengtai.

-Such a renound city with inhabitants from all walks of life and every culture under the sun has succeeded in influencing Beijing, for better or for worse.
-With increased development comes the increase need of extracurricular entertainment.
+Such a renowned city with inhabitants from all walks of life and every culture under the sun has succeeded in influencing Beijing, for better or for worse.
+With increased development comes the increased need for extracurricular entertainment.
 Particularly considering how hard the Chinese work, they need a suitably sufficient way of letting off steam.
-As a result you have the choice of everything from spa’s (both legitimate and semi-brothels), to clubs, high-end dining, bars and parks one would expect from any decent capital.
+As a result, you have the choice of everything from spas (both legitimate and semi-brothels), to clubs, high-end dining, bars and parks one would expect from any decent capital.

-When riding through the never-ending streets of Beijing, the single word of English you’re likely to find advertised along every store-front is the word “SPA“.
+When riding through the never-ending streets of Beijing, the single word of English you’re likely to find advertised along every storefront is the word “SPA“.
 This is an enormous industry in Beijing, used just as much by foreigners as do the locals.
-You’ll be handed a undecipherable menu of every relaxation technique known to man.
-As the Chinese tend to work themselves half to death, its no wonder that such an activity has become so popular.
+You’ll be handed an undecipherable menu of every relaxation technique known to man.
+As the Chinese tend to work themselves half to death, it’s no wonder that such an activity has become so popular.

-As a travel, be aware that some of these will be your legitimate health spas where you could take your own sainted grandmother.
+As a traveller, be aware that some of these will be your legitimate health spas where you could take your own sainted grandmother.
 Where some others are essentially brothels, your good old-fashioned rub-n-tug.
-These spa’s offer alternative therapies, such as a 4-handed bath/body-to-body massage…I’m told.
-There’s so much demand for these spa’s (even the legitimate ones) that they’re open until the early hours of the morning.
+These spas offer alternative therapies, such as a 4-handed bath/body-to-body massage…I’m told.
+There’s so much demand for these spas (even the legitimate ones) that they’re open until the early hours of the morning.

-As with everywhere else, there’s two different drinking options: Pub or Club.
+As with everywhere else, there are two different drinking options: Pub or Club.
 An important decision when it comes to Beijing.
-Namely as one option will end up with you getting a free night.
+Namely, as one option will end up with you getting a free night.
 For the majority of clubs around Beijing, foreigners are a valuable commodity.
-A commodity clubs are willing to dish out freebies just to get.
+It’s a commodity clubs are willing to dish out freebies just to get.
 Full bottles of Grey Goose and Hennessey brought one after the other all night long for a total of £0.
 Why?
 To sum up: Foreigners = pretty Chinese young adults = fat ugly rich Chinese.

-Alternatively you could go to a bar, and pay an increase to Western prices for the few recognisable brands available.
-Be it a foreign bar or a local one, there are plenty options to chose from.
+Alternatively, you could go to a bar, and pay an increase to Western prices for the few recognisable brands available.
+Be it a foreign bar or a local one, there are plenty of options to choose from.

 For nature lovers and otherwise (a few days of Beijing’s smog will make you crave it), Beijing does have its fair share of parks that aims to counter-act the overflow of concrete.
 Beijing’s parks follow the city’s theme of bigger is better.
 It becomes easy to lose the chaos of the streets and allows for a moment of peace and tranquillity.
 The most notable of which would be Beihai Park and Jingshan Park, or even the specially designed Olympic Park.

 The other more highly recommended option would be your side-street sellers.
-Although Beijing sadly doesn’t have much of your authentic merchant selling a single product from behind his cart.
+Although Beijing sadly doesn’t have many of your authentic merchants selling a single product from behind his cart.
 However local tastes can be found down the authentic hutongs and scattered amongst the modern shopfront.
 Plastic chairs are always a good sign.
-Much cheaper option despite being quite expensive for Asian standards.
+Much cheaper option despite being quite expensive by Asian standards.

 Some of Beijing’s highlight cuisine includes none other than Peking Roast Duck, which some restaurants will take very seriously, provided for a serious price.
 Another would include mutton hot pot; where a pan of sauce is boiled at your table for you to put in the various little items on a stick yourself.